DE

 No table of contents available

-• Higher Brand Awareness - A consistent message across multiple channels strengthens brand identity and increases visibility.
+• Higher brand awareness - A consistent message across multiple channels strengthens brand identity and increases visibility.

-Choosing Suitable Channels
+Choosing the Right Channels

-• Demographic data (age, gender, location, family status...)
+• Demographic data (age, gender, location, family status ...)

 • Interests

-• Purchase behavior/purchasing power
+• Purchasing behavior/purchasing power

 • Lifestyle